kristianmandrup/markoa/README.md

 #### Working example

-Currently a working example of using this infrastructure can be seen for the project page of [Repo Manager](https://github.com/kristianmandrup/repo-manager-v3)
+Currently a working example using this infrastructure can be seen for the project page of [Repo Manager](https://github.com/kristianmandrup/repo-manager-v3)

 ### REST methods